Caast/caast-documentation/README.md

 # Getting started

-To load our widget on your website you just need to add this code at the end of your `body` tag element.
+To load the Caast library on your website you just need to add this code at the end of your `body` tag element.
 This is a really basic implementation, you will find down the page some more advanced configuration.

 ```html
 <script type="text/javascript">